Logiqx/wca-ipy/docs/Future_Options.md

 All three options can improve the existing reports by showing accurate rankings, whilst continuing to protect the privacy of individuals who have yet to provide their consent to the senior rankings team.

-There is no need for any DOB information to be provided to the senior rankings team and nobody will ever appear in the senior rankings without providing their consent to the senior rankings team.
+There is no need for DOB information to be provided to the senior rankings team and nobody will ever appear in the senior rankings without providing their consent to the senior rankings team.

 ## Recommendations